aprueser/TDAmeritradeAPI.jl/README.md

 dfQQQ = TDAmeritradeAPI.api_getPriceHistoryDF("QQQ", keys)
 ```

-The Price History API additionally provides a "TS", and "TA" get function that return a Temporal.TS and TimeSeries.TimeArray respectivly
+The Price History API additionally provides an function that returns a TimeSeries.TimeArray: api_getPriceHistoryAsTimeSeriesTA

 ## Ticker Symbol support
 Any API call that uses the symbol as part of the URL will not support FUTURES, FOREX, or INDEX symbols with a / or $ in the symbol.